 The films have been shown at festivals around the world, winning more than 30 national and international honours and awards.
-Highlights include the Donald Brittain/Gemini Award for Best Social/Political Documentary; Golden Gate Award, San Fran.
+Highlights include a Gemini Award (Donald Brittain Award) for Best Social/Political Documentary; Golden Gate Award, San Fran.
 Intl.
 Film Fest; Golden Conch, Mumbai International Film Festival; Golden Sheaf, Yorkton Short Film Festival; Best Director & Best Political Documentary, Hot Docs and audience awards for Best Documentary at the San Francisco International Asian American Film Festival and Los Angeles Indian Film Festival.

-His latest feature documentary Random Acts of Legacy had its world premiere at the Hot Docs Canadian International Film Festival where it garnered an Honourable Mention for Best Canadian Feature Documentary.
+His latest feature documentary Random Acts of Legacy had its world premiere at the 2016 Hot Docs Canadian International Film Festival where it garnered an Honourable Mention for Best Canadian Feature Documentary.
 The following year it won the Best Documentary Award at the 2017 CAAMFest in San Francisco.
 It is currently being broadcast on the World Channel in the United States and on TVO in Canada.

 In addition to shooting his own films, Ali Kazimi has also served as cinematographer for productions such as the Genie Award-winning A Song for Tibet (1992), My Niagara (1993), Bollywood Bound (2001) and The Journey of Lesra Martin (2002), Fig Trees (2008), Rex versus Singh (2009) and They Were Promised the Sea (2013).

 Alongside his creative and academic roles, Ali Kazimi has guest-lectured internationally and been invited to serve on numerous national and international film juries.
-He has contributed to the Canadian film community by serving as president of the Independent Film and Video Alliance (1992-93) and Co-chair of the Canadian Independent Film Caucus – Toronto (now the Documentary Organization of Canada) (1996-7).
+He has contributed to the Canadian media arts and film community by serving as president of the Independent Film and Video Alliance (1992-93) and as chair of the Canadian Independent Film Caucus – Toronto (now the Documentary Organization of Canada) (1996-7).

 Ali Kazimi was the 2015 Phil Lind Multicultural Artist in Residence at the University of British Columbia.

-He has been interviewed on CBC radio & television for several shows –The Current, As It Happens, Here and Now, Metro Morning as well as The National.
-Internationally he has appeared on Democracy Now with Amy Goodman as well Al-Jazeera.
+He has been interviewed on CBC radio for several shows –The Current, As It Happens, Here and Now, Metro Morning.
+On television he has appeared on The National, Democracy Now with Amy Goodman as well on Al-Jazeera.